List of reportedly haunted paintings: Mi Novia

 Legend says this undated portrait by Juan Luna, also known as Portrait of a Lady, is of the artist's wife, Paz Pardo de Tavera, who Juan Luna murdered.

-According to the legend, the painting is now possessed by the spirit of Paz, who brings misfortune upon its owners.
+According to legend, the painting is now possessed by the spirit of Paz, who brings misfortune upon its owners.
 Past owners have died in car crashes, been forced into bankruptcy, and experienced miscarriage, among other reported sorrows.
 During the opening night of a 1987 exhibition at the Metropolitan Museum of Manila, the spotlight bulb over the painting exploded.

 The woman depicted in the painting is believed to be Angela Duche, a favorite model of the painter who was neither married to nor murdered by him.